A. Définition

 To modify an advance request for medical assistance in dying, the person must make a new one.
 As soon as it is filed in the register, the new request will replace the one previously written.

-• have a medical situation that gives rise to a competent professional (physician or specialized nurse practitioner) to believe, based on the information available to them and according to the clinical judgment they exercise, that they are experiencing persistent and unbearable physical or psychological suffering.
+● have a medical condition that brings a competent professional (doctor or specialized nurse practitioner) to believe, on the basis of the information available to them and according to the clinical judgment they exercise, that they are experiencing persistent and unbearable physical or psychological suffering.
 This suffering must not be able to be relieved under conditions deemed tolerable.